-- Reduce the heat to low and stir in the rice, tomato puree, beetroot and a ladle of stock.
+- Reduce the heat and stir in the rice, tomato puree, beetroot and a ladle of stock.
 Bring to a simmer and keep stirring until the stock is absorbed, add another ladle of stock and keep stirring until absorbed again, repeat this process until you have used all the stock.

 - At this point taste the rice to check it is cooked, add a little extra water if it needs a little longer.

 - Once the rice is cooked stir through the roasted vegetables, taste again and check if any salt and pepper is needed.

 - Serve alongside a salad and some freshly shaved Parmesan if you wish.
 Also delicious with some garlic bread made from your B choice.
 Mmm.